Callum Johnson (soccer): Professional

 On January 11, 2022, Johnson was selected 42nd overall in the 2022 MLS SuperDraft by LA Galaxy.
 He was announced as a signing for club's USL Championship side on March 3, 2022.
 He made his debut for LA Galaxy II on June 18, 2022, appearing as a 68th–minute substitute during a 2–0 loss to Sacramento Republic.
+Johnson scored his first professional goal on July 15, 2022 against the Colorado Springs Switchbacks FC.

 Johnson signed with USL League One expansion club One Knoxville on January 26, 2023.